March 26, 2026 (2w ago)

 + add-on subscriptions

-Citation capsule: Vercel Pro compute billing operates across three dimensions: $0.128/CPU-hour, $0.0106/GB-hour for memory, and $0.60/million invocations (Vercel Pricing, 2026).
-Regional pricing varies significantly, with Sao Paulo costing 73% more than US East for CPU time.
+Vercel Pro compute billing operates across three dimensions: $0.128/CPU-hour, $0.0106/GB-hour for memory, and $0.60/million invocations per Vercel's pricing page.
+Regional pricing varies significantly -- Sao Paulo costs 73% more than US East for CPU time.

-Vercel's September 2025 restructuring replaced the fixed-allowance model with credit-based billing and moved several Enterprise-only features down to Pro (Vercel Blog, 2025).
+Vercel's September 2025 restructuring replaced the fixed-allowance model with credit-based billing and moved several Enterprise-only features down to Pro, as detailed on the Vercel Blog.
 The change affected how bandwidth, compute, and build minutes are tracked.
 It was the third major pricing revision in two years.

 Credit-based billing.
 Pro plans now include a $20/month flexible spending credit that offsets usage charges.
 Previously, you had fixed allowances (like 1TB bandwidth) and only paid when you exceeded them.
 The credit system applies to compute and bandwidth overages but not to add-on subscriptions.